THammami01/typing-speed-increaser/README.md

-# TSI (Version 1.0.0)
+# TSI (Version 2.0.0)

-Program that will help students and everyone practice and increase their typing speed.
+Typing Speed Increaser -- Program that helps students and everyone practice and increase their typing speed.

 ## How To